Aman2907/ToList/README.md

-Project Structure

-ToList/
-├── node_modules/
-├── public/
-├── src/
-│   ├── components/
-│   │   ├── App.css
-│   │   ├── App.jsx
-│   │   ├── index.css
-│   │   ├── main.jsx
-├── App.html
-├── package.json
-├── package-lock.json
-├── README.md
-├── index.js
-├── package.json
-├── README.md

 Summary of my Approach for this Task:

 **Objective**:
 Create a functional To-Do List application that allows users to perform Create, Read, Update, and Delete (CRUD) operations.
 install:
 1) npm create vite@latest
 2)npm install axios